 When you're packing for your Antarctic expedition, there's one piece of sage advice you should always carry with you: "There's no such thing as bad weather, only bad clothing."
 (The phrase was technically coined by the Scandinavians, of course, but hey - it's just as relevant this far south of the equator).

 First things first: Despite the fact that Antarctica is cold enough to be the only uninhabitable continent on the face of the planet, you are not going to freeze while you're visiting.
 Think about it this way: You're visiting the warmest part of the continent during the warmest season of the year, and your proximity to the ocean (this is a cruise, after all), means the brutal temperatures of the least inhabited continent will be mitigated to some extent.
-Luckily, the majority of your bulky coats, pants and boots will be provided by the ship itself, but as anyone who's ever been skiing (or sledding, or snowshoeing) knows, feeling comfortable in the cold is all about layering.
+Luckily, a shell jacket and pair of rubber boots will be provided by the ship, but as anyone who's ever been skiing (or sledding, or snowshoeing) knows, feeling comfortable in the cold is all about layering.
 Here's what you'll need to pack to stay warm and happy on your expedition - whether you're sipping a cocktail from your cabin or kayaking through chunks of cracked ice.

 The best advice we can give you about packing for Antarctica?
 Never underestimate the power of long underwear.
 Your base layer is perhaps the most important - and it's important to bring a few different sets.
 Thin wool is one of the best options, as it's not too tight to prevent a warm layer of air from forming around your body, but it's also ultra-insulating.
 Long pants or leggings, a few woolen long-sleeved tops and plenty of thin woolen socks are at the top of every "exploring Antarctica" list around.
 The bonus?
 It's really comfortable to sleep in, too.